pataty/pataty.github.io/_portfolio/3_project.markdown

 ---

-During my internship at the  <a href="https://iit.it" target="blank">Istituto Italiano di Tecnologia</a> I a research team working on an autonomous maintenance system in the Large Haedron Collider at the CERN.
+During my internship at the  <a href="https://iit.it" target="blank">Istituto Italiano di Tecnologia</a> I joined research team working on an autonomous maintenance system in the Large Haedron Collider at the CERN.

 I developed a cloud interface to control the robot.
 This interface enabled the team to:
 * Control the robot with any device (mobile, tablet or laptop)